DEALING with P-As: Emotions (Part 3)

 Stay as neutral as you can manage – even if you have to act-as-if.
 When you do get upset (which is likely), calm yourself down first before addressing whatever issue that’s bothering you – take a walk, crank up the music & dance, call a sponsor, read a page or two from the Al-Anon “Just for Today” Meditations…..

-Then figure out exactly what you need/want from this situation, what is actually possible & what realistic outcome you can live with
+Then figure out exactly what you need / want from this situation, what is actually possible & what realistic outcome you can live with

-It’s also good to practice ++ self-talk (until it’s automatic), such as:
+Practice ++ self-talk (until it’s automatic), such as:

 • He wants me to get angry & yell, so it’ll end up being my problem, not his